syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 {% endtabs %}

 2. Build the application and launch the .exe file from the bin folder.
-3. Create a coded UI test project as shown in the following screenshot.
+3. Create a Coded UI test project as shown in the following screenshot.

    ![Coded UI Test Project](UIAutomation_images/UIAutomation_img1.png)